alain17-web/restaurantManager/README.md

 <h1>RESTAURANT MANAGER</h1>

 The purpose of this app is to serve as a visual support for a sales representative to approach restaurant owners with the aim of selling a management application.
+It is not an actual restaurant managment tool.
+This app only tries to help demonstrate how such a tool -once extensively custom-developed can make managing a restaurant less burdensome.

 The FRONT-end was created in REACT TYPESCRIPT and styled in TAILWIND while the BACK-end was made in EXPRESS with a MYSQL database.